How to Dehydrate Peas

 ALERT!
 Use latex gloves while spreading out the peas on your dehydrator trays.
 Wearing latex gloves helps stop heat transference, and that means your peas WON'T stick to your HANDS! :-)

-This way, you can smooth them out on the Excalibur dehydrator or Nesco trays easily.
+Now you can smooth them out on the Excalibur dehydrator or Nesco trays easily.

 Helpful Accessories for a Nesco or Excalibur Dehydrator